NerminImamovic/fastify-sequelize-sqlite/README.md

 ### Development

 For development we are using sqlite file `database.sqlite3`, where we can store simplest data in sql schema.
+(We can use Postgres, MySQL, MariaDB, MsSql for persistant storage in development mode.)

 1. Run migrations